philgyford/vagrant-heroku-cedar-16-python/README.md

 Also note: We use the `--reload` option with gunicorn so that it reloads when code changes.
 Otherwise you'll never see changes when you make them!

 **However:** This still [seems to get stuck](http://stackoverflow.com/questions/38208840/restart-gunicorn-run-with-foreman-on-error) sometimes, with gunicorn's log showing "Worker failed to boot".
-To avoid using foreman at all change the `procfile` setting in your `config/vagrant.yml` file to something that doesn't exist (eg, `'false'`).
-Then you can run the Django dev server manually:
+To avoid using foreman at all then set the `start_foreman` setting to `'false'`, then you can run the Django dev server manually:

     $ vagrant ssh
     vagrant$ /vagrant/manage.py runserver 0.0.0.0:5000